DaRin Butz Foundation Research Internship Program

 - Must be authorized to work in the United States.

 - Must be able to work at least 40 hours per week for the entire ten-week term.
-Vacations are not permitted during the 10-week program (except for official Harvard-wide holidays).
+Late starts, early departures and vacations are not permitted during the 10-week program (except for official Harvard-wide holidays).

 - Harvard University does not provide health insurance for summer interns.
 All costs of any health care required is the responsibility of the intern.